Valsartan Side Effects

 Weight Gain Reports

 Weight gain is not listed on the valsartan label as a side effect.
 But a study of FDA reports found incidents of weight gain among patients who took the drug.
-Weight gain was more pronounced for women 60 and older who took the drug for between two and five years and also took the drug Lyrica and had high cholesterol. eHealthMe published the study online.
+Weight gain was more pronounced for women 60 and older who took the drug for less than one month or between two and five years and also took the drug Lyrica and had high cholesterol or asthma. eHealthMe published the study online.

 Serious Side Effects